Isabella Blow

-Isabella "Issie" BlowDetmar Blow, Hidden torment of a fashion queen," The Sunday Times, 13 May 2007 (nee Delves Broughton; 19 November 1958 – 7 May 2007) was an English magazine editor.
-As the muse of hat designer Philip Treacy, she is credited with discovering the models Stella Tennant and Sophie Dahl as well as propelling and continually advocating the career of fashion designer Alexander McQueen, beginning when she bought the entirety of his explosive premier show inspired by Jack the Ripper.
-She died by suicide in 2007.
+Isabella Blow (née Delves Broughton; 19 November 1958 – 7 May 2007) was an English magazine editor.
+She was mentor to Philip Treacy, and is credited with discovering the models Stella Tennant and Sophie Dahl, and fashion designer Alexander McQueen, beginning when she bought the entirety of his graduate show inspired by Jack the Ripper.

 Early life

 Born Isabella Delves Broughton in Marylebone, London, she was the eldest child of Major Sir Evelyn Delves Broughton, a military officer, and his second wife, Helen Mary Shore, a barrister.
-Sir Evelyn was the only son of Jock Delves Broughton; his sister, Rosamond, married Simon Fraser, 15th Lord Lovat in 1938.
+Sir Evelyn was the only son of Sir Jock Delves Broughton; his sister, Rosamond, married the 15th Lord Lovat in 1938.

+Blow was also known as 'Issy'.
 Blow had two sisters, Julia and Lavinia; her brother, John, drowned in the family's swimming pool at the age of two.
 This had a profound effect on her.
 In 1972, when she was 14, her parents separated and her mother left the household, bidding each daughter farewell with a handshake.
 Her parents divorced two years later.
 Isabella did not get along with her father, who bequeathed her only £5,000 from his estate, which was worth more than one million pounds.

 Blow studied for her A-levels at Heathfield School, after which she enrolled at a secretarial college and then took odd jobs.
 She told Tamsin Blanchard of The Observer in 2002: I've done the most peculiar jobs.
 I was working in a scone shop for years, selling apricot-studded scones.
 I was a cleaner in London for two years.
 I wore a handkerchief with knots on the side, and my cousin saw me in the post office and said, What are you doing?
 I said, What do you think I look like I'm doing?
 I'm a cleaner!